jaysylvester/citizen/README.md

           article.js
         views/
           article/        // Matches the controller name
-            article.pug  // Matches the controller name, making it the default view edit.pug     // Secondary view for editing an article
+            article.html  // Matches the controller name, making it the default view edit.html     // Secondary view for editing an article

 At least one controller is required for a given URL, and a controller's default view directory and default view file must share its name.
 Additional views should reside in this same directory.
 More on views in the [Views section](#views).